HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Given the cost of this meat, the last thing you want to do is ruin it by using a smoke wood that's too strong or by applying too much smoke.
 I recommend that you use a mild fruit wood, and that you use it sparingly.

-I chose modest-sized chunks of apple and cherry, two each, which I did not soak in water before use.
-The dry wood provided a quick but effective burst of smoke during the relatively short cooking time of this roast.
+I chose modest-sized chunks of dry apple wood and cherry wood, two each.
+The dry wood provides a quick but effective burst of smoke during the relatively short cooking time of this roast.

-Fire-up the cooker using the Standard Method--one full chimney of hot Kingsford charcoal briquettes in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.
+Fire-up the cooker using the Standard Method—one full Weber chimney starter of hot Kingsford Charcoal Briquets in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.

 If you have two chimneys, you can fill and fire both simultaneously.